Introduction

 Types of Nuclear Medicine Scan

 Nuclear medicine helps diagnose a lot of conditions and diseases.
 During diagnosis, a small amount of nuclear medicine is swallowed, inhaled, or injected into the patient’s body, which helps diagnose the disease with the help of the camera.
-Some of the common types of nuclear medicine scans and the uses of these scans are the following:-

 Bone or Joint Scan: